YuukanOO/streamy-rooms/README.md

 ## Rooms

-Once installed, you have access to the `Streamy.Rooms`.
+Once installed, you have access to `Streamy.Rooms`.
 It let you sends messages to specific rooms.
 Rooms are stored in a Mongo collection named `streamy_rooms` and is available through `Streamy.Rooms.model`.

 A room record is described as follow: